 - Facilitation of a Community Circle for persons directly experiencing or responding to hate crime and bias-motivated incidents.

 Within the past decade, domestic violence practitioners, along with restorative justice researchers and practitioners, have begun to debate the merits of using restorative justice for domestic violence.
 Proponents encourage using restorative justice to address domestic violence, claiming it offers more options and benefits to victims, holds offenders directly accountable for their abuse, and stimulates community discussion about domestic violence.
 Opponents claim restorative justice is inherently risky to victims and lacks adequate safety measures.
 The potential risks of using restorative justice to address domestic violence have prompted practitioners to think twice about developing and implementing restorative justice initiatives to address domestic violence.
 As a result, the debate over applying restorative justice to domestic violence has remained largely theoretical in scope.

-IRJRD promotes the use of modified versions or restorative justice practices for domestic violence through the following activities:
+IRJRD promoted the use of modified versions of restorative justice practices for domestic violence through the following activities:

 - Identification of seven viable models of restorative justice practice for domestic violence in the US and Canada.

 - Consultation to SafePlace, an Austin non-profit providing services for victims and survivors of sexual and domestic abuse.

 - Presentations to the Travis County Family Violence Task Force.

 - Consultation to Resolve to Stop the Violence Everyday (R.A.V.E.) program, Travis County Sheriff’s Department.